SuperOfficeDocs/superoffice-docs/docs/en/contact/learn/delete.md

 * [Bulk delete][3] contacts at once.

 > [!TIP]
 > Instead of deleting a contact, you can check **Former employee** in the contact card (see [Create new contact][6]).
-Then this person’s name will not disappear from activities they are linked to.
+Then this person's name will not disappear from activities they are linked to.

 [!include[Deleting items](../../learn/includes/tip-deletion.md)]